semantic-systems/amharic-qa/README.md

     author = "Taffa, Tilahun Abedissa  and
       Usbeck, Ricardo  and
       Assabie, Yaregal",
-    editor = "Mabuya, Rooweither  and
-      Matfunjwa, Muzi  and
-      Setaka, Mmasibidi  and
-      van Zaanen, Menno",
     booktitle = "Proceedings of the Fifth Workshop on Resources for African Indigenous Languages @ LREC-COLING 2024", month = may,
     year = "2024",